A local citation is any mention of a business online that includes the business name, address, and phone number (often referred to as NAP).

 But First, What Is a Local Citation Exactly and Why Should I Care?

 A majority of citations include a link to the business’ website or additional information.
-Common citation sources include directory sites, data aggregators (i.e. Factual, Localeze, and Infogroup), Chamber of Commerce websites, social media, review sites such a Yelp, plus Google My Business and Bing Places.
+Common citation sources include directory sites, data aggregators (i.e. Factual, Localeze, and Infogroup), Chamber of Commerce websites, social media, review sites such a Yelp, plus Google Business Profile (formerly Google My Business) and Bing Places.
 It’s important to note that a mention of the business on its own website doesn’t count as a citation.

 Local citations are a valuable component of local SEO optimization regardless of whether they provide the business with a direct link.
 The benefits of citations go way beyond getting backlinks.